VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 </div>

 By running this command we:
-* Install grafana from helm repository.
+* Install grafana from Helm repository.
 * Provision VictoriaMetrics datasource with url from the output above which we remembered.
 * Add this [https://grafana.com/grafana/dashboards/11176](https://grafana.com/grafana/dashboards/11176) dashboard for VictoriaMetrics Cluster.
 * Add this [https://grafana.com/grafana/dashboards/12683](https://grafana.com/grafana/dashboards/12683) dashboard for VictoriaMetrics Agent.